isroawg/isroawg/docs/publication/toes/toe_publication1.md

 ## Summary

-This publication delves into the Table of Organization and Equipment (TO&E) of the Indian Military, offering insights into the composition, equipment, and operational structure of various military units.
-The study examines the role of TO&E in determining the combat effectiveness and readiness of the Indian Armed Forces.
+This publication delves into the Table of Organization and Equipment (TO&E) of the Srilanka Military, offering insights into the composition, equipment, and operational structure of various military units.
+The study examines the role of TO&E in determining the combat effectiveness and readiness of the Srilanka Armed Forces.

 ## Key Findings